strubell/11-767/labs/03_pruning.md

 Unstructured magnitude pruning
 ---
 First, you will perform global, unstructured magnitude (L1) pruning on the model to a sparsity level of **30%**.
 Prune just the weight parameters (not biases).
-You should be able to use the `global_unstructured` pruning method in the PyTorch prune moduse.
+You should be able to use the `global_unstructured` pruning method in the PyTorch prune module.
-For usage examples, see the [pytorch pruning tutorial](https://pytorch.org/tutorials/intermediate/pruning_tutorial.html).
+For usage examples, see the [PyTorch pruning tutorial](https://pytorch.org/tutorials/intermediate/pruning_tutorial.html).

 Example input:
 ```